Montréal’s best hidden patios and urban oasis spots for summer

 Bar Wills

 In a typical Mile-Ex industrial vibe, come and sample beer from the Wills microbrewery on a trendy terrace, absolutely perfect for a "golden hour" drink to wind down from your day.
-Block parties and pop-up events are also organized all summer long.
+Block parties and pop-up events are also organized throughout the summer.

 Website